ChrisKeyber/Collections/README.md

 Targets
 ---------
 1. Run in window not terminal (Full program restructed)

-2. Records processing (search, delete, change etc)
+3. Records processing (search, delete, change etc)

-3.Delete functions will split, for easier way for deleting bunch of files easily
+4. Delete functions will split, for easier way for deleting bunch of files